wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/m365-deploy-wvd/includes/7-summary.md

 - Make a desktop and apps available to users by using application groups
 - Customize the workspace
 - Connect to the workspace by using the Azure Virtual Desktop client
-- Setting up roaming and stateful user profiles by using Azure Files and FSLogix
+- Set up roaming and stateful user profiles by using Azure Files and FSLogix

 ## Learn more